FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 this ‘Not for Profit’ company.
 He referred to the large number of children who took part in trials

 last weekend and the importance of continuing this underage activity.
-Cllr O’Dea requested the--- 11
+Cllr O’Dea requested the
+---
+11

 Members to consider allocating a portion of the GMA funds to the Club to cover this interim period.